Jonarzz/jonarzz.github.io/_posts/2019-12-26-OOP-getting-practical.md

 ```

 ### First build
-JDK and Maven are installed (according to the tutorial on the aforementioned page or embedded in the IDE)
+JDK and Maven are installed (according to the tutorial on the aforementioned page or embedded in the IDE),
 and the system path is set, the project is configured - let's build it.
 ```
 mvn clean package